tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 the longest and most difficult thing I had ever done.
 But it was also the most satisfying.

+I covered 585 miles and climbed 85,567 feet in 18.5 days.

 Despite all of my planning and preparation, I had no idea exactly how long this trip would take.
 I just did not know how many miles I could do each day.
-In the end it took me 18 days, but if my derailleur had not self-destructed I probably could have done it in 16.
+If my derailleur had not self-destructed I probably could have done the trip in 17 days.

 Equipment and Packing List
 ==========================